Atari 1050: Design

 The rear of the 1050 has a power jack on the right, two SIO ports (in and out) in the center, and the pin switches that select the drive number on the left.

 The 1050 moved to a half-height mechanism, 1+5/8 in tall, compared to the 810's full-height 3+1/4 in.
 Its new case was designed by Tom Palecki.
 In keeping with most of Tandon's mechanisms, a rotating arm on the front of the drive was used to lock the floppy into place.
 The drive also had its own read/write LED beside the down position of the latch.
 The power switch was located directly below the LED, with a power indicator LED to its right.
 The back held the two drive number selection switches on the left, two SIO ports in the center, and the power ring jack on the right.

 The drive controller was a single card, unlike the two or three of the 810.
 It used a MOS 6507 as the SIO bus controller, running at 1 MHz rather than 500 kHz of the 810.
 The 6507 was aided by a MOS 6532 RIOT/PIA and a 6810 static RAM.
 The drive controller was the Western Digital WD2793 using MFM encoding for double-density support, although units built starting in the fall of 1985 used the WD2797.
-The drive ignored the alignment hole, and thus did not need the two-hole "floppy disk" to use the second side.
+The drive ignored the alignment hole, and thus did not need the two-hole "flippy disk" to use the second side.
 It did respect the write-protect notch, so using the back side of a disk required another notch to be punched in the disk, or the drive to be slightly modified to ignore the notch.